kubermatic/docs/content/kubermatic/master/installation/install_kubermatic_ee/_index.en.md

     # the values.yaml.
     issuerClientSecret: <dex-kubermatic-oauth-secret-here>

-    # these need to be randomly generated.
-Those can be generated on the
+    # these need to be randomly generated
-    # shell using:
-    # cat /dev/urandom | tr -dc A-Za-z0-9 | head -c32
     issuerCookieKey: <a-random-key>
     serviceAccountKey: <another-random-key>

-  # this needs to match the one in the values.yaml file.
-  imagePullSecret: |
-    {
-      "auths": {
-        "quay.io": {....}
-      }
-    }
 ```

 Save the YAML above as `kubermatic.yaml` and apply it like so: